aidans/ramp/notes/README.md

 # Meeting (and non-meeting) notes

+## 5th March 2021 (meeting)

+Claire, Richard and Aidan met to discuss to discuss any updates.

+No updates from last time.
+Actions still ongoing.

+We discussed a bit more about how some of these ideas can be applied to various ecology problems.

 ## 25th February 2021 (meeting)

 Claire and Aidan met to discuss the comparisons and issue raised yesterday (the entry below).